 In principle, with the greedy algorithm, we can obtain the exact minimum number of wavebands required under the minimum-wavelength constraint simply by iterating through the algorithm and counting the number of wavebands produced.
-We can also obtain in closed form an upper bound on the number of wavebands by relaxing the integer constraints.
-Using arguments analogous to the single-source case, we can show that an upper bound on the number of wavebands B is given by
+We can also obtain in closed form an upper bound on the number of wavebands by relaxing the integer constraints and using arguments analogous to the single-source case.
+Let P_k be the value of P after running the kth iteration of the greedy algorithm.
+The series progresses as follows: